gabesullice/hades/README.md

 Apart from the client-sent header, client applications need not be adapted in any way.
 When the client recieves the initial response document, it should still request the subsequent documents just as it would under HTTP/1.1.
 However, these responses will already be in a local cache or already on the way!

-What this means is that Hades eliminates the "waterfall" 🔥.
-All responses should be reveived as if the client sent parallel requests for every resources at once.
+In fact, all responses will appear to have been reveived as if the client sent parallel requests for every resources at once.

+What this means is that Hades eliminates the waterfall.

+🔥